tireddy2/slhdsa-tls1.3/draft-reddy-tls-slhdsa.md

    *  Monitor signature usage in large-scale or high-authentication rate deployments.

 These operational safeguards ensure that the number of SLH-DSA signatures generated under a single key remains well within the cryptographic safety margin.

+Re-authentication frequency directly impacts signature usage and should be factored into key lifetime planning.

+## Re-authentication in Long-Lived TLS Connections

+TLS 1.3 does not support post-handshake server authentication by default (see Section 4.6 of {{RFC8446}}).
+However, in deployments involving long-lived TLS connections, such as DTLS-over-STCP sessions used in 3GPP networks, peer re-authentication can be achieved using Exported Authenticators, as defined in {{RFC9261}}.
+This mechanism is applicable to all signature algorithms, including PQ schemes such as SLH-DSA, and enables re-authentication with a newly issued certificate without requiring a new TLS handshake.

+Re-authentication is typically initiated by the peer that is aware of the certificate's expiration status.
+Implementations are encouraged to adopt a proactive policy similar to that used by ACME clients ({{RFC8555}}), where certificates are renewed before expiration to ensure continuity of service.
+For long-lived TLS connections, TLS servers may trigger re-authentication a few hours prior to client certificate expiry.
+As specified in Section 5.2 of {{RFC9261}}, servers can proactively send an authenticator without a client request, enabling asynchronous re-authentication when necessary.

+To prevent a thundering herd problem, where a server attempts to re-authenticate to multiple clients at the same time, implementations SHOULD introduce random jitter or time offsets based on each TLS session's initiation time.
+This distributes re-authentication events over time and minimizes load spikes on the server.

 # IANA Considerations